 How To Make The Cream Sauce

-Next, you add liquid — in this case fish stock and heavy cream or milk — and continue to whisk until it thickens.
+Next, add liquid — in this case fish stock and heavy cream or milk — then continue whisking until it thickens.

 At that point, you can flavor the sauce however you like.
-Here, we’re adding lots of fresh tarragon, parsley, Dijon, lemon zest, Kosher salt, and black pepper.
+I like to add lots of fresh tarragon, parsley, Dijon, lemon zest, Kosher salt, and black pepper.
 It’s seriously so delicious!
 While not part of the cream sauce recipe, we love to add English peas.
 Frozen is great (do not thaw, rinse, or drain), don’t go out of your way to get fresh peas unless they’re in season!

 Assembling Fish Pie

-First, you’ll want to sauté the aromatics — in this case, that’s leeks (or shallot) and garlic.
-Place them in a pan or baking dish, then top with cubed fresh pieces of seafood: salmon fillets, halibut or other firm white fish, and extra large shrimp (be sure to peel and devein, or buy already cleaned from the store!).
+- Sauté aromatics.
+Place sautéd leeks and garlic in a pan or baking dish, then top with cubed fresh pieces of seafood: salmon fillets, halibut or other firm white fish, and extra large shrimp (be sure to peel and devein, or buy already cleaned from the store!).
 All seafood should be raw at this point.

+- Add the cream sauce.
 Pour the cream sauce and peas over the leek and fish mixture.
-This would taste amazing baked as is, but we’re going to give it a beautiful, crunchy phyllo dough topping that takes it over the top!
+This would taste amazing baked as is, but go ahead and add a layer of crunchy phyllo dough — this takes it over the top!
 If you’re feeling ambitious, you can even make your own phyllo at home!

-Place a sheet of phyllo dough on a work surface, then brush with a little melted butter.
+Tip for making a phyllo crust: Place a sheet of phyllo dough on a work surface, then brush with a little melted butter.
 Place another sheet on top, then cut into squares that are about 2×2″.
 Use your hands to gently fold the dough so that the corners are all pointing up, then pop it on top of the pie.
-A little extra work, but worth it for the WOW factor!
+A little extra work, but worth it for the wow factor!

-Absolutely!
-We happen to live in the Northeast where fresh, high quality seafood is in abundance.
-If that’s not an option for you, or you simply happen to have fresh frozen seafood on hand, go that route.
-Make sure to thaw fully (overnight in a fridge or placed in a cool bowl of water until thawed) before using.
+- Frozen seafood is absolutely fine, just be sure to thaw fully (overnight in a fridge or placed in a cool bowl of water until thawed) before using.
 Drain on paper towels to remove excess water and moisture before cooking with thawed seafood.

 Expert Tips